-Government software legalization: Unfortunately, no progress was made on this important issue last year, and it is clear that the current government is not going to make any effort in this area.
-With respect to government legalization efforts, the business software industry continues to call upon the Argentine Government (in particular, the Subsecretaría de la Gestion Publica-the Undersecretariat for Public Administration) to issue an executive decree that would require government legalization of current business software programs on computers and improve procurement practices.
+Government Software Legalization: Unfortunately, no progress was made on this important issue last year.
+With respect to government legalization efforts, the software industry continues to call upon the Argentine Government (in particular, the Subsecretaría de la Gestion Publica-the Undersecretariat for Public Administration) to issue an executive decree that would mandate legal software use in government agencies and implement processes to achieve this based on software asset management best practices.
 While several "standards" have been issued by the Subsecretaría, the Argentine Government has not taken action toward legalizing its software inventories.